 Yes.
 When you have completed your breast cancer treatment, your immune system gradually recovers from any side effects of chemotherapy or other treatments.
 There’s no reason to think the vaccine won’t be effective if you have had breast cancer and have finished your treatment.

 What should I do after I’ve had the vaccine?

-People considered to be clinically extremely vulnerable, which may be the case if you’re having or have recently completed treatment, are advised to take extra precautions to protect themselves.
+People considered to be clinically extremely vulnerable, which may be the case if you’re having or have recently completed treatment, may want to take extra precautions.

 While the vaccine is expected to offer some protection against the virus, we don’t yet know what that level is, especially if your immune system is weakened by cancer treatments.
 This is a precautionary measure to keep you as safe as possible.